 My research is situated at the intersection of feminist rhetorics, literacy, and technology.
 In particular, I consider computer programming as a literacy and examine how computer programming literacy is theorized, taught, and practiced in sites of coding education specifically designed to increase access, representation, and agency.
 For more information about my dissertation research, you can read my dissertation abstract here.
 Drawing on data from the dissertation, I have two article proposals accepted in special issues of IEEE Transactions in Professional Communication and Technical Communication.

 While my first research goal is to revise my dissertation research into a scholarly monograph, I have a secondary strand of research building on the data collected for this project.
 Existing studies of technical communication have only recently begun to foreground issues of social justice, while research in rhetorical code studies primarily focuses on the text of the code itself rather than the material contexts in which programming is practiced.
 But as scholars like Safiya Noble show, algorithmic bias intensifies the material and social consequences of existing structural oppression.
 In this research, I extend my grounded theory analysis to highlight data pertaining to workplace contexts.
 In particular, I want to consider the lived experiences of marginalized developers as they work towards more equitable technologies in their specific industries.
-For this research, I have a chapter proposal currently under review for the edited collection Tactical Approaches to Technical Communication.
+For this research, I have a chapter proposal accepted for the edited collection Tactical Approaches to Technical Communication.

 Selected Conference Presentations